 If you don’t want your locations monitored and stored.

-When doing your independent (outside the bubble) research and reading, you can use one, or as I do, all of the following search engines to find the sites, Blogs and other sources of news and information.
+When doing your independent (outside the bubble) research and reading, you can use one of the following search engines to find the sites, Blogs and other sources of news and information.

 VPNs and flexible Web Browsers